hachyderm/community/community.hachyderm.io/content/en/docs/moderation/covenant/_index.md

 if that situation is escalating or at risk of escalating.
 Since we acknowledge that We Are Strangers, that means we are doing this based on an understanding of people, in general, and the intersectionalities at play.
-Also, again since We Are Strangers, we then use the impact of the reported user action to inform what moderation action(s) to take, if any.
+Regardless of intent or whether actions and words were purposeful, the targeted or affected person is still harmed.
+That's why it is critical to prioritize impact and acknowledge the harm that was caused.
 1. **We will trust, but verify.**<br />
 There is a saying that you need to believe someone when they tell you who they are.
 Individuals and communities make use of the reporting